abusaidm/html-snippets/README.md

 - [partially implemented] Quick Info
 - description mentions if tag deprecated

+### Update 3
+- added php, js, and jsreact as languages where the snippets work by default.

 ### Update 2
 - fixed a bug with line cursor on vscode 1.5.1